ludwigprager/ArgoCD-POC/README.md

 ## Prerequisites
 - a linux machine.
 Any distribution should work fine.
-- docker, docker-compose, yq, wget installed
+- docker, docker-compose, jq, yq, wget installed

 ## How this POC works